micahchoo/DataViz-for-Indian-Cities/pages/PCMC/PCMT_before_PMPML.md

 ## Gaps in Understanding

 What's particularly intriguing is the gap in data between 2008 and 2010.
 The CMP captured PCMT's final years, but we don't have granular data about the immediate post-merger period.
 This leaves several questions unanswered about how the transition was managed and how quickly the integrated service scaled up.
-Recently, there is more data about daily bus breakdown rates but that is also patchy
+Recently, there is more data about daily bus breakdown rates but that is also patchy.
+We would need year-by-year data between 2008-2024 to truly understand how the merged entity evolved and whether it achieved its goals of better coordination and improved service delivery.
+The available snapshots show growth in fleet size, but the full story of service quality, route optimization, and operational efficiency remains to be told.
+PMPML has been publishing statistical reports every month but the historical data is not available

 ## Sources
 - [PCMC CMP 2008](https://www.pcmcindia.gov.in/admin/cms_upload/submission/2388046091386320509.pdf)